Luke Livingston Macassey

-Luke Livingstone Macassey (1843 – 9 May 1908) was an Irish civil engineer and barrister, notable for his contributions to public health by improving the water supply in the north of Ireland (today Northern Ireland).
-In 1874 he was appointed consultant hydraulic engineer by the Belfast Water Commissioners in which capacity he was instrumental in finding new sources of water for the expanding city of Belfast.
+Luke Livingstone Macassey (1843 – 9 May 1908) was an Irish civil engineer and barrister, notable for his contributions to public health by improving the water supply in parts of Ulster in the north of Ireland.
+In 1874 he was appointed consultant hydraulic engineer by the Belfast Water Commissioners, in which capacity he was instrumental in finding new sources of water for the expanding town, later city, of Belfast.
 He proposed use of a 9,000-acre (3,600 ha) catchment area in the Mourne Mountains and a three stage project: